asciifarm/asciifarm/README.md

 ASCII-Farm want to be a free dev space where you can grow, learn, discover, try and build something new!

-__ASCII-Farm courses was created for juniors devs, to learn how to be a developer.__

-But ASCII-Farm can be great for seniors too,  contributing to our courses through the git sources, and growing the new developers generations together!
+__ASCII-Farm courses was created for juniors devs, to learn how to be a developer,__ but can be great for seniors too,  contributing to our courses through the git sources, and growing the new developers generations together!

 ## Course lessons is fundraised by free donations.